coopersimon/rogue_creator/README.md

 }
 ```

-Functions can be called from a different file by using the `:` specifier: `:path/to/file.scr:function_name();`.
+Functions can be called from a different package by adding the following statement to the top of a file or function: `import package_name as id;`.
+Then, functions can be called as follows: `id::function_name()`. `package_name` can be an engine function, or a string which contains the file location, e.g. `"path/to/file.scr"`.
 The file path is rooted at the location of the .hub.json file.

+Alternatively, they can be called from an engine package by using the `:` specifier: `:lib_name:function_name();`.

 There are a number of engine functions which can be called.
-The `glob` keyword can be optionally used as a specifier to access global functions.
+They exist in different packages which must be `import`ed.

 #### Engine functions
+Each of the following functions are found inside the package noted.
+They must be imported before use.

-##### Entity manipulation
+##### Entity manipulation: entity
 * `create_dynamic(integer)`: Creates new "id" instance of entity.
 Runs its `init` script.
 Returns a handle to access the instance with.
 Adds instance to the level's dynamic instance list.
 * `create_static(integer)`: As above, but does not add to the dynamic instance list.
 * `delete(entity)`: Despawns instance (if spawned), runs its 'delete' script, and then removes altogether.
 If it was dynamic, it is removed from the dynamic instance list.